SilvanTeufel/TopDownRTSCamLib_ReadMe/ReadMe.md

 Open Unreal Editor.
 Click Edit -> Plugins to open the plugin window.
 Search for TopDownRTSCamLib and put a check mark at it.

+Go to the Example Map and use GameModeBase_BP

 ## Import Keyboard Settings and Maps and Modes

 Download here from Github:

-Input Backup 2023-01-04 092036.ini -> Project Settings -> Input -> Import
+Input Backup 2023-01-04 092036.ini -> Project Settings -> Input -> Import (Deprecated with new Version 2.1.1 use Enhanced Keyboard Inputs)
 Maps & Modes Backup 2023-01-04 211553.ini  -> Project Settings -> Maps and Modes -> Import

 These files should be also available inside the Plugins Folder in Documents/Inputs

-Or Set Keybindings by yourself:
+Or Set Keybindings by yourself: (Deprecated with new Version 2.1.1 use Enhanced Keyboard Inputs)

 ![image](https://user-images.githubusercontent.com/45244380/210752301-ea1f1aa5-5802-4594-8838-61cbf79ff117.png)